pepedocs/srescience/docs/documentation/service.md

 1. Intuitively, a service can be fully expressed using FSM or automaton primitives and therefore there is no need to invent new abstract concepts.

-2. An FSM or automaton is a widely used and accepted computing model even in practice and therefore it can be widely adopted.
+2. An FSM or automaton is a widely used and understood computing model even in practice.
 <br/>

 ## Definition